Mission

 Issues

 KGI seeks to inform policy debates by translating existing research, producing novel research and policy outputs, and synthesizing evidence about the impacts of policy interventions domestically and abroad.
-Our work is situated within two related fields of technology policy: platform regulation and competition policy.
+Our work is situated within two related fields of technology policy: platform governance and competition policy.

-Platform Regulation
+Platform Governance

 Platform Design